How Nurse Sharks Work

 Although the nurse shark doesn't have any predators that routinely make a meal out of them, they have occasionally been found in the stomachs of lemon sharks and tiger sharks.
 Although they were once hunted for their liver oil, flesh and skin, they are rarely caught today, except by fishermen who see them as pests for taking the bait meant for other fish.
 While data are limited on the number of nurse sharks, they are not considered to be endangered or threatened.

-To learn more about nurse sharks and other creatures of the sea, swim over to the links below.
+To learn more about nurse sharks and other creatures of the sea, swim over to the links on the next page.

 Related HowStuffWorks Articles